Where can I get a copy of the Village's Master Plan?

 What happens if there is an emergency on the Key?

-Your Key Biscayne Police and Fire Departments have tripled their staff for Ultra weekend.
+Public Safety Departments are adequately staffed for the Ultra event.
 In addition, hundreds of first responders from both the City of Miami and Miami-Dade County will be on the Virginia Key side of the toll booth during the event to respond to incidents in Key Biscayne as well as Virginia Key.

 When is traffic from and to the Village likely to be at its worst?

-Your Key Biscayne Police and other Village officials will monitor traffic flow and alert residents of changes to expected peak times or incidents that may affect traffic flow in both directions.
+Public Safety officials will monitor traffic flow and alert residents of changes to peak traffic times or incidents that may affect traffic flow in both directions.

 Will it be difficult for me to get off the Key during Ultra weekend?